Cancel anytime

 - Acquisition Price (USD millions): 31000

-- Strategic Rationale: Created the first single-line rail network linking the U.S., Mexico, and Canada, expanding market access and improving service.
+- Strategic Rationale: The acquisition created the first single-owner rail network linking the United States, Mexico, and Canada, expanding CP's reach and providing access to new markets.

 Growth Trajectory and Initiatives